jaredpetersen/raspilive/README.md

       --vertical-flip     vertically flip video
       --width int         video width (default 1280)

-Use "raspilive [command] --help" for more information about a command.
+Use "raspi-live-libcamera [command] --help" for more information about a command.
 ```

 ### Commands